gavanderhoorn/rep/rep-xxxx.rst

 The ``base`` frame is intended to be used as an intermediary or bridge and provides a mapping that links the ROS TF tree with the controller- and vendor-specific coordinate systems and as an abstraction that decreases coupling between applications and specific robot urdfs.

+link_n
+''''''

+``link`` frames should be used for all link-local frames in the robot's kinematic chain.
+As almost all manipulators are expected to require multiple such frames, each should be suffixed with an integer number corresponding to the natural order of the frame in the chain from ``base_link`` to ``flange``.

+These frames shall follow ROS conventions for both chirality and orientation as set forth in REP 103 [#REP103]_.

+If desirable, discrepancies between a controller's internal link-local frames and REP 103 [#REP103]_ may be resolved by defining a rigid transform between ``link_n`` and a suitably named proxy-frame.

+Rationale: could follow mfgs naming, but that reduces reusability of code written 'against' naming convention of a certain mfg.
+Names are 'implementation detail' of mfg.
+Vendor-independence is broken by allowing custom names.
+Allows for link-local coordinate transformations between ROS and mfgs.

 flange
 ''''''